Princess Elvira of Bourbon: Early life

-Princess Elvira was born in the Villa Bocage, Geneva, Switzerland as the middle of five children.
-Her siblings were Blanca (1868–1949), Jaime (1870–1931), Beatriz (1874–1961) and Alice (1876–1975).
-Her father, the Duke of Madrid, was the Carlist claimant to the throne of Spain.
-He organized and led the Third Carlist War between 1872 and 1876.
+Princess Elvira was born on 28 July 1871 at the Villa Bocage, Geneva, Switzerland as the middle of five children.
+Her father was Prince Carlos, Duke of Madrid, the first child of Juan, Count of Montízon and his wife, Archduchess Maria Beatrix of Austria-Este.
+Her mother was Princess Margherita of Bourbon-Parma, the first child of Duke Charles III of Parma and Princess Louise of France.

+She was baptised in the private chapel at the Villa Bocage on 1st August 1871.
+Her godparents were the Count of Chambord (Princess Margherita’s maternal uncle) and his wife, the Countess of Chambord (the Duke of Madrid’s maternal aunt).

+Her father organized and led the Third Carlist War between 1872 and 1876.
 During this time, Margherita and their children stayed in Pau, near the border.
 After the war, they lived in Paris for five years, until the French government banished them because of Carlos's political activities.

 Her parents separated in 1881.
 Don Carlos went to live in Venice, while Margherita and the children went into exile in Tuscany, where they settled in the Tenuta Reale, the ancient villa of the Dukes of Parma in Viareggio.
 Elvira and her sisters attended the Sacre Coeur convent school in Florence.
 The children were very close to their mother, who had decided to place generosity and kindness at the heart of her children's education.